 - Completion of the technical work on interoperability with ISO/IEC 14443 by a joint working group of GSMA, CEN, public transport stakeholders and NFC Forum

 - Acceptance of NFC Forum’s interoperability solution.

 Figure 3 depicts the future potential activities of the NFC Forum.

 Figure 3: Future potential activities of the NFC Forum

-Source: Presentation by Dr. Joerg Schmidt, First Co-Chair Transport SIG, NFC Forum at the VISIONFC Transport Summit
+Source: Presentation by Dr. Joerg Schmidt, First Co-Chair Mobility, Identity and Transport (MIT) Special Interest Group (SIG), NFC Forum at the VISIONFC Transport Summit

 The summit provided a platform to discuss the current status of and future outlook for NFC-based mobile ticketing for public transport in Asia, which is one of the biggest markets for upcoming metro rail, light rail and BRT projects.
 Cities with new systems are directly deploying advanced fare collection technology and cities with legacy systems are moving towards advanced and integrated fare systems.
 These trends offer many opportunities for NFC technology providers; ticketing and validation equipment suppliers; mobile phone and chip manufacturers; consultants; etc. As the specifications are harmonised; ability to test and certify NFC systems improves; integration with financial industry standards is well established and turnkey solutions evolve, the adoption of NFC is expected to become more prevalent.